Revision Date: 16 September 2015

 Section III.
 Cost of Materials

-Costs of materials and supplies used in fabricating equipment shall be assigned to the fabrication sub-account, to the extent to which they can be identified by the department or center.
+Costs of materials and supplies used in fabricating equipment shall be assigned to the fabrication sub-account, to the extent to which the department or center can identify them.
 The costs of contract labor directly related to fabrication shall also be assigned, but not the cost of in-house (U. T. Arlington) labor.
 Those cumulative costs, as determined by the PD/PI, regardless of object class code, will become the cost of record for the fabricated equipment item.

 When a fabrication sub-account has been established for a particular contract, other sub-accounts should not be used to purchase materials, parts, etc. for the fabricated equipment, as to do so would conceal costs properly chargeable to the fabrication.